kottans/documentation/docs/doc/code-review.md

 2. This is an imperative way, you need to write declarative and describe what your code does, not how.
 This will make your code shorter and easier to maintain.
 3. Reuse of code.
 Saying, you will need to rotate some other stuff - you will add a similar line to another part of an application.
 Which is not right because of DRY.

-So, replace such parts with css classes.
+So, replace such parts with CSS classes.
 You can use `classList` to manipulate them.

 Separation of responsibility: JS is for logic, CSS - for styling.